Skip to contents

 demand

-A numeric vector consisting of "demands" indexed by sites.
-The ith entry refers to the demand of site i (and the length of the vector equals the number of sites N with demands).
-The units of demand values need to match the units of vehicle capacity values.
+A numeric() vector consisting of "demands" indexed by sites.
+The ith entry refers to the demand of site i that is requested by the source depot (origin).
+The length of the vector equals the number of sites N. The units of demand values need to match the units of vehicle capacity values.
 NA values are not allowed.
+Negative demand values are also allowed and are interpreted as freight that needs to be delivered from a site to the source source depot (origin), i.e. "backhaul".
+Note that sites with negative demands can only be visited after after sites with positive demand.

 distances

 An object of class dist, created by stats::dist(), with (N + 1) locations describing the distances between individual sites.
-The first index refers to the source site.
+The first index refers to the source location.
 The (i+1)th index refers to site i (as defined by demand).

 vehicles